 |Poor||Less than 70|

-Example: A 25 year-old male with a 36-inch waste, who runs the mile and half in 13:00 minutes, does 41 push-ups and 41 crunches would receive a "marginal" fitness rating.
+Example: A 25 year-old male with a 36-inch waist, who runs the mile and half in 13:00 minutes, does 41 push-ups and 41 crunches would receive a "marginal" fitness rating.

 Fitness ratings are used to determine how often an airman must retest.
 Those who score in the "excellent" or "good" categories are re-tested annually.
 Those who score in the "marginal" or "poor" categories are re-tested every three months.
 In Addition, those in the Marginal category are required to attend a Healthy Living Workshop, while those in the poor category will be required to attend the workshop and participate in a fitness improvement program.